jamozu/DoubleDimmer/README.md

 *	On Power Up the device resets to the last known state, using MQTT retain or EEPROM.
 *	Optional double and triple clicks to trigger additional actions.
 *	Advanced configuration through MQTT.
-*	Each light can be set to "Switch Mode" in case the Dimmer functionality is not required or supported.
+*	Each light can be set to "Switch Mode" in case the Dimmer functionality is not required or supported in a specific bulb.
 *	The Dimmer auto detects AC frequency.

 For mor details check the documentation at: https://github.com/jamozu/DoubleDimmer/blob/main/RRoble_Double_Dimmer.pdf